Milton Friedman: Social issues

-Friedman was against public housing as he believed it was also a form of welfare.
-He believed that one of the main arguments politicians have for public housing is that regular low-income housing was too expensive due to the imposed higher cost of a fire and police department.
-He believed that it would only increase taxes and not benefit low-income people in the long run.
-Friedman was an advocate for direct cash instead of public housing believing that the people would be better off that way.
-He argued that liberals would never agree with this idea due to them not trusting their own citizens.
+Friedman opposed public housing, as he believed it was a form of welfare.
+He believed that one of the main arguments politicians make for public housing is that regular low-income housing was too expensive due to the higher costs imposed by fire and police departments.
+He believed that it would only increase taxes and would not benefit low-income people in the long run.
+Friedman advocated direct cash transfers instead of public housing, believing that people would be better off that way.
+He argued that liberals would never agree with this idea because they do not trust their own citizens.
 He also stated that regression has already happened with more land being left vacant due to slow construction.
 Friedman argued that public housing instead encourages juvenile delinquency.

 Friedman was also against minimum wage laws; he saw them as a clear case as one can find that the precise opposite is happening when this was attempted.
 Minimum wage laws would increase unemployment in his eyes and that employers would not hire back workers that were already there for less pay.
 In his view, this would leave low-income people worse off because the voters for minimum wage laws would then become the victims of unemployment.
 He believed that these ideas of new minimum wage laws came from Northern factories and Unions, in an attempt to reduce competition from the South.